 If you're asked a third time, you'll may be asked to stop posting or leave the community.
 If you do not leave, we may take action to remove you from the group.

-Community Hosts can delete any content which we deem inappropriate, harmful to the community, or in direct violation to these principles without notice.
+Community Hosts can delete any content or accounts which we deem inappropriate, harmful to the community, or in direct violation to these principles without notice.

 If you see any behaviours within the group, please notify a Community Host as soon as possible

 As a community of over 3000 self-employed members, Leapers is clearly a treasure trove of insight and experiences - which we all call upon when looking for support on our journey.
 We welcome any of our active members looking to the community for wisdom.